 Zinc citrate is a compound with the chemical formula Zn3(C6H5O7)2.
 It’s more formally known as trizinc dicitrate, since it consists of three zinc ions and two citrate anions.
 Zinc citrate is a source of zinc that’s highly bioavailable.

 Zinc orotate consists of one zinc atom and two molecules of orotic acid, and has the chemical formula Zn(C5H3N2O4)2.
 It is a highly bioavailable source of zinc that is quickly absorbed.

 Support for the immune system is one of the most common uses for zinc in health supplements.
-It’s also used to help support digestion, regulate behavior and manage skin conditions.
+It’s also used to help support digestion, regulate behavior, support healthy blood pressure and manage skin conditions.